t-troebst/perfanno.nvim/README.md

 ## Installation

 This plugin requires NeoVim 0.6 and was tested with perf 5.16.
-The call graph mode may require a relatively recent version of perf that supports folded output, though it should be easy to add support for older versions similar to how flamegraph does it.
+The call graph mode may require a relatively recent version of perf that supports folded output, though it should be easy to add support for older versions manually.

 You should be able to install this plugin the same way you install other NeoVim lua plugins, e.g. via `use "t-troebst/perfanno.nvim"` in packer.
 After installing, you need to initialize the plugin by calling: